Welcome!

 • Children’s understanding of concepts of false-belief

-The first focus is on the development of children’s understanding of the concepts of truth and lies and their actual truth-telling and lie-telling behaviour.
-Our research examines how children come to grips with the concepts and moral implications of lying, whether children are gullible or they are able to detect others’ lies, and whether children can tell convergent lies in various social situations.
+Another focus is developing children’s understanding of the concepts of truth and lies and their actual truth-telling and lie-telling behaviour.
+Our research examines how children come to grips with the concepts and moral implications of lying, whether children are gullible or can detect others’ lies and whether children can tell convergent lies in various social situations.
 We also examine the cognitive-social-cultural factors that affect children’s acquisition of conception and moral knowledge about lying and their ability to detect/tell lies successfully.

 Specifically, Dr. Talwar has focused on verbal deception in children to investigate the relationship between social-cognition and action.
 Specific research interests are: